CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 $$ LANGUAGE 'plpgsql'
 ```

-Or, you can modify the function to return a frequency table with a dynamic function:
+We could also modify the function to return a frequency table with a dynamic function:

 ```sql
 CREATE OR REPLACE FUNCTION get_freq_table_general(col VARCHAR, tablName VARCHAR)